hoereth/i18n-maven-plugin/README.md

 * de.pentabyte.tools:i18n-maven-plugin:**translate** (i18n.xml => language files)
 * de.pentabyte.tools:i18n-maven-plugin:**reengineer** (language files => i18n.xml)

-See "Getting Started" for configuring your pom for automatically executing the **translate** goal during the _generate-resources_ phase.

 ## Introduction

 Language files are designed for performance NOT for easy maintenance.
 Technical translation mistakes usually remain undetected.
 This plugin suggests that you rather maintain your translations in a structured and bullet-proof [**i18n.xml**](src/test/resources/i18n.xml) file.
-The plugin will create the language files of your choice.
+The plugin will then generate the language files of your choice.
 This is one more build step, but the following issues will be taken care of:

 ### Format